 True love has no expiry date.
-In fact, it often has a way of growing stronger in absence and over time.
+In fact, it often has a way of growing stronger over time and during long periods of absence.

 “At one point, we kissed and held hands,” Prentiss recalls in a video.